How to shorten time to value with better user onboarding

 Project management tool Asana does a fantastic job of using onboarding emails to engage new users.
 During the free trial period, users are sent a series of emails triggered by certain behaviors.
 Each email includes a lesson specific to a task within the app, and the CTA takes users straight to that feature, allowing them to execute on that task immediately.
 Asana also sends weekly status report emails, summarizing your completed tasks, how many are left, and the status of your projects.

-this is a gif image of an email from asana that is a good example of a new user onboarding engagement email
+Gif image of an email from Asana showing a new user onboarding engagement email

 Images courtesy of Really Good Emails